samhh/fp-ts-std/docs/modules/URLPath.ts.md

 ## fromString

 Build a `URLPath` from a string containing any parts.
-For an infallible alternative taking only a pathname, consider `fromPathnamename`.
+For an infallible alternative taking only a pathname, consider `fromPathname`.

 **Signature**